logicaldami/logicaldami/README.md

 >### `Mobile App Developer`
-👋 Hi, I'm Oluwasegun! <br>
+👋 Hello world! <br>
-A value-driven Mobile App Developer with a passion for continuous learning.
+I'm Dami, a value-driven Mobile App Developer with a passion for continuous learning.
 I specialize in turning ideas into reality through strategic thinking — covering sketches, design, and development — to create mobile applications (Android and iOS) that engage users and support business growth.

 &nbsp;